mathamphetamine/Renaissance_Stock_Ranking/README.md

    ```

 ## Author
-Intern at Renaissance Investment Managers
+Renaissance Investment Managers

 ## License
-For internal use at Renaissance Investment Managers only
+Proprietary - For use at Renaissance Investment Managers only